cypherpunk-academy/2064/en/030_2064_The Command Center.md

-## **2064** The Command Center
+## **2064** The command center

-<span style="font-variant:small-caps;">Marlene ran down the rock with Lilly</span>.
-At the dark green hyper-door, which stood at the foot of the rock, they passed by.
-Lasse and Sigur disappeared behind them with a slight blue twitch of light.
+<span style="font-variant:small-caps;">Marlene went down the rock with Lilly</span>.
+They passed by the dark green hyper-door, which stood at the foot of the rock.
+Lasse and Sigur behind them disappeared in it with a slight blue twitch of light.

+Marlene: "What happened?
-Marlene: "What's up?
-Why did you come for me?"
+Why did you call me?"

-Lilly: "One of the Ravens came flying in and said that there was a problem at the KCT and you were needed.
-That is as sweet as the Ravens land in front of you, bow down and then wait until you have full consciousness with them."
+Lilly: "One of the ravens came flying in and said there was a problem at the KCT and you were needed.
+That's so sweet when the ravens are landing in front of you, bowing and waiting until you have full consciousness with them."

 Marlene: "A raven lands before you?"
 She shook her head.
+"How did this go?
-Then I guess you're part of the game management now.
+Then you're probably part of the game management now.
-They've accepted you.
+They have accepted you.
-"Pretty fast."
+Pretty fast."

 Lilly: "What's the KCT?"